MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/prerequisites.md

 > [!NOTE]
 > The *Contact me* listing option have no technical configurations to be done.

-## Technical requirements
+## Technical configuration

 If you select **Get it now (Free)**, **Free trial**, and **Sell through Microsoft** as the listing option, you must do the following technical configurations:

 * [Set up Microsoft and Azure AD accounts](#set-up-microsoft-and-azure-ad-accounts)
 * [Create a landing page](#create-a-landing-page)

-For Sell through Microsoft or transactable offer, you need to do the [API integrations](#technical-configuration) in addition to the basic setup.
+For Sell through Microsoft or transactable offer, you need to do the [API integrations](#api-integration) after the user purchase the offer, in addition to the basic setup.

 ### Set up Microsoft and Azure AD accounts